instantiator/blog-source/blog-site/content/post/csharp-aws-lambda-tutorial-03.md

 # Let's build an AWS Lambda in C#

+* Source code for the final project is available on GitHub: [instantiator/sample-lambda-function](https://github.com/instantiator/sample-lambda-function)

 ## Part 3: Accessing an API with a secret API key

 Let's build something a little more sophisticated than the default "string upper-casing" function.
 Lambdas often need to work with information elsewhere - perhaps data that's accessible through an API.